eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Version 1.2.1 - Reworked Guided Tours
 ________________

-Reworked the guided tours, removed the old dependencies.
+Reworked the guided tours, removed the old dependencies and bugfixes.

 Added Requirejs Module to manage Guided Tours.

-Added matomo Service in preconfigured services, old installs need to Update the service manually in the Upgrade Wizard.
+Added matomo Service in preconfigured services, old installs need to update the service manually in the Upgrade Wizard.

 Version 1.2.0 - Backend UI Improvements and Guided Tours beta